Catnip Essential Oil

 Plant Origin: Major producers are Canada and USA.

-Physical Description: Pale yellow color with a thin consistancy.
+Physical Description: Pale yellow color with a thin consistency.

 Aromatic Description: Has a lightly floral, herbaceous scent.